 2. The original or a copy of the certificate or any other document issued abroad that entitles the candidate to start higher education at any university in the state where the document was issued and certified in the form of an apostille or legalization* (an international certification comparable to a notarisation in the countries that have signed the Apostille Convention, the Hague convention abolishing the requirement of legalisation for foreign public documents).
 The document(s) should be translated into Polish by a sworn translator.

 * Apostille or legalization refers to the candidate who are required to obtain the decision of the Polish Superintendent of Schools in which the candidate’s certificate of finishing a secondary school is recognised as a document that entitles the candidate to apply to be admitted to a university in Poland when the recognition is not possible, legally or according to international agreements, or a certificate of validation (recognition of foreign studies and degrees is the process whereby a competent authority in one country formally recognises the value of a qualification from a foreign country) issued before March 31st, 2015.

 3. A copy of the certificate of finishing a secondary school, in order to inform the admitting university about the type of school and its location.

-4. Three current colour photographs of the candidate, in compliance with the requirements applied when ID cards are issued.
+4. Two current colour photographs of the candidate, in compliance with the requirements applied when ID cards are issued.

 5. A copy of the candidate’s passport (the passport submitted for inspection).

 6. A copy of the receipt of paying the recruitment fee (the original submitted for inspection).

 7. A medical certificate stating that there is no reason why the candidate should not go on the course chosen.